OneDrive & SharePoint (M365) - Collaborating with People Outside of Michigan Medicine

 VerificationCode4.png

-External participant access expires after 90 days.
+External user access expires after 90 days.
 This is a Michigan Medicine tenant level setting.
-Once external participants reach their assigned expiration date, they'll lose access to the shared content.
-You can extend external participant access prior to the expiration date or re-invite the user again, if their access has expired.
+Once external users reach their assigned expiration date, they'll lose access to the shared content.
+The external user's access can be extended prior to their expiration date, or they can be re-invited if their access has expired.

 Sensitive Content and Data Loss Prevention (DLP)